loganmarchione/HamRadioNewbie.com/content/posts/2024/2025/01/index.md

 ### Handheld transceiver (HT)

 As the name implies, these are handheld devices.
 They typically max out at around 5 watts of transmit power.
-They typically have a removable antenna and are battery-powered.
+They typically have a detachable antenna and are battery-powered.

 {{< img src="20241021_001.jpg" alt="handheld transceiver (HT)" >}}